-Materials for the HSA-Alt Online Administration in Mathematics for all schools should arrive by February 15, 2017.
+Materials for the HSA-Alt Online Administration in ELA and Mathematics for all schools should arrive by February 15, 2017.
 Materials will be addressed to the HSA-Alt Test Coordinator at each school.
 The Test Coordinator will be responsible for distributing testing materials to the Test Administrators at each school.

 Materials requested for the HSA-Alt Paper/Pencil Administration after the test window has opened, will arrive at schools within 5-7 business days following approval by the Assessment Section of the HSA-Alt Paper/Pencil Test Kit exception request.
 Paper-Pencil test kit requests received and approved prior to the opening of the testing window will be shipped to arrive approximately one week before the opening of the testing window or in 5-7 days after approval, whichever is the later date.

 What if my materials do not arrive or the materials are for the wrong grade band?

 Please have your School Test Coordinator contact the HSAP Help Desk at 1-866-648-3712.

 Will paper/pencil test kits be automatically shipped to schools?